 The cash envelope system was originally developed by Dave Ramsey and is such an awesome way to keep track of your budget if that’s something you struggle with.

-You may also want to start learning about budgeting with these books about budgeting (choose one or read them all!).
+You may also want to start learning about budgeting with these books about budgeting (choose one or read them all!) and reading the key to budget cutting.

 What Is The Cash Envelope System?